Originally published on October 25, 2019

 Most of us don’t need fires to cook our food or keep us warm.
 But they’re a tradition, and a way to unwind with friends and family, and maybe make s’mores around the flames.
-But there’s a darker side to popular backyard fire pits.
-Wood smoke is bad for your health.
+But there’s a another side to popular backyard fire pits: the health effects of wood smoke.

 LISTEN to the story